AniJoshi12/Party-Generator/README.md

 parity to keep it as it is and vice versa in case of even number of ones.

 # Working
+Coming to the CMOS Design , I designed xor gate with the help of 2 transistors and for each xor gate there is need of one complementary input which is designed with the help of inverters.
+For 4 bit Parity generator there is need of 3 xor circuits and for complete xor operation it had taken 4 transistors, so total number of transistors to design this circuit is 12.
+Top left circuit produce A xor B and bottom left will produce C xor D. Result of last stage(Y) is even parity and if we give even parity as input to inverter it will produce odd parity.Y is even parity output and Yb is odd parity output

 # Tool Used